Management and Security powered by Landesk

 The Users tool's Users and groups tree shows the list of authorized console users.
 You can see the last time a console user logged in, their group, role, scope, remote control time restriction status, and team.
 You can also use this tree to see if users are in the LANDESK local Windows groups.
 Users won't be able to log in until you've added them to one of the LANDESK groups described in this section.

 Users are stored in the database by unique security IDs (SIDs).
-If a user's active directory account name changes, for example if they got married, their SID should remain the same and their Management Suite permissions will still apply.
+If a user's active directory account name changes, for example if they got married, their SID should remain the same and their Endpoint Manager permissions will still apply.

 IMPORTANT: Additional consoles and the core server must be members of the same domain or workgroup.
 Console users won't be able to authenticate with a core server that is in a different domain or workgroup.